What is a Criminal Background Check?

 - One commencement ID: Your commencement ID will be your Australian birth certificate or passport, a visa, an ImmiCard that’s been issued by the Department of Home Affairs, an Australian Citizenship certificate or a certificate of Evidence of Resident Status.

-If you’re applying online for your national police certificate then you also need to provide a biometric link.
+If you’re applying online for your national police check then you also need to provide a biometric link.
 This sounds a lot more complicated and technical than it is.
 The biometric link is simply a photo of yourself holding one of your forms of ID (preferably the commencement ID).
 This allows reviewers to confirm that the person applying for the background check is the right person.

 If you’re applying in person at your local police station then there’s no need to provide a biometric link.
 Instead, the officer who takes your application will simply compare what you look like with the photos on your ID.